natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 One of the application of a decoder is to create a read-only-memories (ROM).
 You can buy them online, like [this product](https://learn.adafruit.com/digital-circuits-5-memories/read-only-memory).

-For example, if we "**hardcode**" the Full-Adder using a decoder, we end up with the following schematic:<br>
+For example, if we "**hardcode**" the Full-Adder using a decoder, we end up with the following ROM design:<br>

 <img src="https://www.dropbox.com/s/t90f9n3ypg9aj9c/decoder.png?raw=1" class="center_seventy">

 Explanation of the schematic above:

-- At the output of the decoder, the little circuit with inverted triangle symbol signifies a **pulldown circuit** (an NFET connected to ground), which will "drain" a signal into LOW (0).
+- At the output of the decoder, we have a **pulldown circuit** (an NFET connected to ground), which will "drain" a signal into LOW (`0`).
 - Recall that at  each **combination** of select signal $$A, B$$, and $$C_i$$, only one of the 8 outputs of the decoder will be  `1`.
+- The vertical wire with the VDD and the decoder output is <span class="orange-bold">not connected</span> (has no relationship) except for those joined by the NFETs.

 For example, when $$A=0, B=0, C_{in}=1$$, the second output line of the decoder from the top, highlighted in blue in the image below is set to  `1`: